 For cases that may require surgical treatment, we partner with specialists in orthopedics and other areas to provide well-rounded care.

 Treating runners requires a unique approach.
 As a runner, I know that being told to stop running is not an option.
 Our goal is to help you get back to your prior level of function by strengthening muscles and relieving pain.

 - Stacie Page, physical therapist and recreational runner

-Our Diagnostic and Therapeutic Technology
+Our Diagnostic and Therapeutic Technology (Slideshow)

 You run with more than just your legs — you use your entire body.
 That’s why tracking down the cause of the pain isn’t simple.
 With access to state-of the-art video and force-plate technology, as well as anti-gravity treadmill gait training, we can capture and analyze complex movement patterns.
 This data helps us guide your treatment and prevent recurrence of symptoms as you return to your sport.

-- Lora Durkin, physical therapist
+- Lora Stutzman, physical therapist